John Getz: Career

-In 1985, he co-starred in the unsuccessful police drama MacGruder and Loud.
-The pilot was given the post-Super Bowl time slot, contributing to its strong debut in the ratings.
-However, ABC rescheduled it repeatedly and finally relegated it to the "graveyard slot", 10:00 pm ET, Monday night.
+In 1985, he co-starred in the police drama MacGruder and Loud.
+The pilot aired after Super Bowl XIX on January 20, 1985, and the series subsequently aired on ABC.
+The series was canceled by ABC after its first season.

-Getz appeared in two different shows with the name "Maggie" in the title: 1984's Maggie Briggs, where he appeared as newspaper editor Geoff Bennett, and 1998's Maggie as the title character's husband, Dr. Arthur Day.
+Getz appeared in two television series with Maggie in their titles: Suzanne Pleshette Is Maggie Briggs (1984), in which he played Geoff Bennett, the new editor of the New York Examiner, and Maggie (1998–1999), in which he played Dr. Arthur Day, the title character's husband.

 Getz also appeared in The Fly (1986) and The Fly II (1989) as Stathis Borans, a science magazine editor who pays a heavy price for his curiosity.

-Also in 1989, he played a Marine Corps Major in Born on the Fourth of July.
-In 1991, Getz appeared as the unpleasant boyfriend of professional women in Don't Tell Mom the Babysitter's Dead and Curly Sue.
-In 1990, Getz appeared as a crime boss in the Charlie Sheen and Emilio Estevez spoof Men at Work.
+Also in 1989, he appeared in Born on the Fourth of July as a Marine major.
+In 1990, he played a greedy tycoon in the Charlie Sheen and Emilio Estevez spoof Men at Work.
+In 1991, he appeared as Gus in Don't Tell Mom the Babysitter's Dead and as an obnoxious corporate lawyer boyfriend in Curly Sue.
 In 1994, he appeared in the film Playmaker, starring Colin Firth and Jennifer Rubin.

 In 2007, he had a role in David Fincher's film Zodiac.
 Also in 2007, he appeared in Bill Guttentag and Dan Sturman's documentary film Nanking as George Ashmore Fitch, head of the local YMCA and administrative director of the International Committee for the Nanking Safety Zone.
 Getz also had a role in Fincher's film The Social Network (2010), about the founding of Facebook.
 He appeared in the suspense thriller Elevator as a Wall Street executive trapped in an elevator with a group of strangers, one of whom has a bomb.
 Written and produced by Marc Rosenberg and directed by Stig Svendsen, Elevator was released in July 2012.
 He appeared in Trumbo (2015) as director Sam Wood.

 Through the decades, Getz has guest-starred in many television series, including Barney Miller (in the 1977 episode "Atomic Bomb") and Three's Company (1980), where he played Lee Tripper, brother of Jack Tripper.
 He has guest-starred in How I Met Your Mother, Prison Break, The King of Queens and Private Practice, and had recurring roles in Homeland (2014–2017), Timeless (2016–2018), Bosch (2017–2018), and the Netflix series A Man on the Inside (2024).

 Personal life

-He has a daughter, Hannah, from his marriage to playwright Grace McKeaney.
+Getz married playwright Grace McKeaney on January 3, 1987; They have a daughter together.